Ray's Candy Store: Books

 In the 1997 book New York Eats (More): The Food Shopper's Guide to the Freshest Ingredients, the Best Take-Out & Baked Goods, & the Most Unusual Marketplaces in All of New York by Ed Levine, Ray's Candy Store is highlighted in a section on the egg cream.

 In 2015, the business was featured in James and Karla Murray's book Store Front II: A History Preserved, a photographic chronicle of historical and storied businesses in New York City.

 In 2018, Ray's Candy Store was mentioned in William B. Helmreich's The Manhattan Nobody Knows: An Urban Walking Guide.

 In 2022, an illustration of the place was included in NYC Storefronts: Illustrations of the Big Apple's Best-Loved Spots by Joel Holland and David Dodge.

 In 2023, Ray's Candy Store was featured in another of James and Karla Murray's books, Store Front NYC: Photographs of the City's Independent Shops, Past and Present.

 In 2024, it was featured in Nicolas Heller's book, New York Nico's Guide to NYC.

 In 2025, Ray's Candy Store was featured in Rolando Pujol's book, "The Great American Retro Road Trip."

+Also in 2025, photographer Whitney Browne self-published her debut film photography book, "Candy Store," providing "a behind-the-counter peek at the public yet intimate workings of Ray’s Candy Store in the early hours, where people seek out fried treats and late-night company."

+In 2026, Ray's Candy Store was featured in Daniel Root's photography book, "The East Village Then and Now," billed as "an exciting and essential record of downtown Manhattan—iconic street scenes captured from the same vantage point in the 1980s and today.